 - CH1.
-Motherboard feature introduction Introduce the features of BVC1B and the check list of items that are shipped with the package. - CH2.
+Motherboard features introduction Introduce the features of BVC2B and the checklist of items that are shipped with the package. - CH2.
 Setup guide Let you learn how to install the motherboard and get your system up and running. - CH3.
 Award BIOS setup Configure the BIOS of motherboard for optimum performance. - CH4.
 Software setup Let you learn how to install the software drivers and support programs that are provided with this motherboard.